faketechlabsberlin/st21-jobzilla/README.md

 Luckily, we have a solution to this problem.

 If you&#39;re trying to beat the ATS and get your application in front of the eyes of the actual recruiter, then look no further.
 Jobzilla allows you to beat the bot with… a bot!

-**The solution for jobseekers is… Jobzilla!**

-Jobzilla is an AI-driven app, which will find the best jobs for your unique set of skills and help to create cover letters so that no applicant tracking system (ATS) can resist!
-In just a few clicks, Jobzilla will enable you to start your new career journey.

 Our goal was to create a way for the same model and same logic that powers ATS to be used to the application process as well.
 If we can speak the same &#39;language&#39; as the ATS of hiring organizations, we can better break through the barriers that prevent us from landing the interviews we deserve.